Bloom-host/BloomDocs/CONTRIBUTING.md

 # Contributing to the documentation

-You can help contribute to the Bloom.host documentation by one of two ways:
+You can help contribute to the Bloom.host documentation in one of two ways:

 ## Option one: